First university in the United States: Claimants and potential claimants

-Claims of being "the first university in the United States"
+Claims of first university in the United States

 Institutional age

-Harvard University calls itself "the oldest institution of higher learning in the United States" and this claim is rarely challenged.
+Harvard University calls itself "the oldest institution of higher learning in the United States", and this claim is rarely challenged.
 It is possible to disagree what year should be taken as Harvard's real founding date.
-Harvard uses the earliest possible one, 1636, the year in which the Massachusetts General Court resolved to establish a fund in a year's time for a "School or College" to be started, which occurred in 1637 when the Massachusetts Bay Colony issued Harvard a charter.).
+Harvard uses the earliest possible one, 1636, the year in which the Massachusetts General Court resolved to establish a fund in a year's time for a "School or College" to be started, which occurred in 1637 when the Massachusetts Bay Colony issued Harvard a charter.
 However, Harvard has operated since 1650 under the same corporation, the "President and Fellows of Harvard College"; as such, it has an unbroken institutional history dating back to the mid seventeenth century.

 The University of Pennsylvania claims to be the first university in America, drawing a distinction between this and the first college: "In the Anglo-American model, a college, by definition, is a faculty whose subject specialization is in a single academic field.
 This is usually arts and sciences (often referred to as 'liberal arts'), but may also be one of the professions: law, medicine, theology, etc. A university, by contrast, is the co-existence, under a single institutional umbrella, of more than one faculty.
 With the founding of the first medical school in America (in 1765; Columbia was second), Penn became America's first university."

-William & Mary calls itself "the second oldest institution of higher learning in the country", acknowledging Harvard's claim but adding that: "Harvard may have opened first, but William & Mary was already planned.
+The College of William & Mary calls itself "the second-oldest institution of higher learning in the country", acknowledging Harvard's claim but adding that: "Harvard may have opened first, but William & Mary was already planned.
 Original 1619 plans for W&M called for a campus at Henrico."
 This refers to the College of Henricopolis or University of Henrico established by the Virginia Company near Richmond, Virginia.
 With respect to the title of first university in America, it makes the claim on its website that "in 1781, by uniting the faculties of law, medicine, and the arts, William & Mary became America's first true university."
 Elsewhere on the website, it also claims to be the "First institution of higher education to have a law school, which made us the first college in the country to become a university (1779)".